landoskape/vrAnalysis/README.md

 ## Capabilities
 vrAnalysis can do the following things:
 - Manage a database (can work with any SQL database with a few adjustments).
-- Register and preprocess experimental data including behavior, and imaging.
+- Register and preprocess experimental data including behavior and imaging (will include facecam data soon).
 - Manually annotate results, especially related to whether cells express a counter-fluorophore (finished) and for annotating tracked ROIs (not coded yet).